 Possession of a controlled substance bail amount

 Many drug offenses in Colorado are now classified as misdemeanors rather than felonies.
-For first time offenders, the bail amount could be around $2,500 or less.
+For first-time offenders, the bail amount could be around $2,500 or less.
 For a second or third offense, the amount could be higher.
 Don’t forget that there is a wide range of bail amounts for drug offenses.

-First, if you think your bail is too high, speak with criminal defense attorney Jeff Weeden.
+First, if you think your bail is too high, speak with Denver criminal defense attorney Jeff Weeden.
 He will be able to help you determine whether or not the amount is fair according to your record, circumstances, and the typical amounts expected in your jurisdiction.
 Remember, nobody should have to sit in jail because the amount of bail they must pay is unfair.
 He can help argue to the judge or magistrate against an unfair bail amount.
-Lastly, do not allow an unfair bail amount keep you from seeing your family.
+Lastly, do not allow an unfair bail amount to keep you from seeing your family.
 Contact us today for a free case evaluation.